jerryasher-challenges/challenge-interviewcake/README.md

 This is my take on interview cake's questions.

-Most of this has been done in Python 2.

-About 1/2 the way in, and I like cake's questions, and the format.
-They are good review material in most cases, and in other cases, showing me things that I missed  during my CS degree.
+I like most of cake's questions, and the format.
+They are good review material in most cases, and at other times introduce me to topics I had missed.

 As usual with interview questions there are inevitably the questions where you either see the solution (or have seen the solution before) or will just never get what the interviewer is asking for.